momoiorg-repository/actor_demo/README.md

 - From the command prompt, type 'bt_pick_place' to start the demo.

+- You can also type ‘bt_pick’ to try just search and picking, and ‘reset’ returns the robot to the world's origin so it can try the next attempt.

+Picking often fails depending on the location of the Coke Can, so please try devising a better algorithm after trying the original one.

 ## Behavior Tree Overview
 'bt_pick_place' entered from the command prompt is the file name of the Behavior Tree in xml format.
 The entity is located in: